dreamportdev/Osdev-Notes/07_VirtualFileSystem/01_README.md

 How the different drivers are presented to the user is a design decision, but the two most known (and probably common) way to do that are and of course they have their pros and cons:

 * Show them as separated entities, like windows does, where every file system is identified by a unique letter (called the `drive letter`).
-The pro of this design is that we can have for example same path on two different device with the only difference being the drive letter
+The pro of this design is that we can have for example same path on two different device with the only difference being the drive letter (this is called the *multi-root* approach, and Windows is the most famous os using it)
 * Show them under a single tree, where there is a unique root `/` and device is `mounted` in a subfolder of the root, and even the root is a filesystem mounted.
 So a folder can be either a just an fs folder or a mountpoint to another file system.
 This is the way used by any unix inspired operating system.
 The pro of this design are that we have everything under the same tree, and the feeling of being using the same file system on our OS.